RonBY14/IEF/README.md

   * **EventBus**

     * Is the most important object, which from you make most of the interactions with the framework.
-It provides a very simple interface from which you can subscribe to topics, unsubscribe from topics, create new topics, publish events on topics, and more.
+It provides a very simple interface from which you can subscribe to topics, unsubscribe from topics, create new topics, publish events to topics, and more.
 Use example:

       ```
       public class Player extends Subscriber {